Energy Price Guarantee need-to-knows

 The Northern Ireland Energy Price Guarantee offers households the same level of gas and electricity bill support as those in England, Scotland and Wales.

-Suppliers have reduced bills for households in Northern Ireland by up to 13.6p/kWh for electricity and 3.9p/kWh for gas, meaning a typical household are currently paying £1,950/year for their energy.
-You won't need to do anything to get this reduction, it will be done automatically.
+Suppliers automatically reduced bills for households in Northern Ireland by up to 3.8p/kWh (previously 13.6p/kWh) for electricity and 2.6p/kWh (previously 3.8p/kWh) for gas, meaning a typical household was paying £2,100/year for their energy until the end of June.

 For more, see our Northern Ireland Energy guide.